-- Develop, test, and evaluate enhanced mechanical recovery technologies; - Refine capabilities to detect and recover oil in and under ice, including testing technological advances in remotely controlled operations to reduce risk to personnel and increase the operational window; - Improve techniques to locate, track, and remove oil during low light conditions; - Investigate enhancements to improve oil separation and demulsification processes; - Optimize the temporary storage and disposal of recovered fluid in remote or harsh environments; - Integrate and institutionalize oil spill response TRLs to the technology development process for projects conducted under the OSRR program; - Investigate options to advance/develop near-real-time data transfer tools for prompt spill response; - Develop tools or methods to determine the efficiency of surface dispersant delivery techniques/systems as a function of spill characteristics; - Better understand the potential effectiveness of chemical dispersants, herders, and surface washing agents in various operational environments; - Develop technology or techniques for optimum application of herders; - Develop tools or methods to improve in-situ burning by optimizing the burn efficiency, reducing soot and harmful emissions, and developing innovative and robust ignition systems capable of withstanding extreme weather and harsh environments to expand the window of opportunity in which in-situ burning can be employed; - Develop tools or methods to quantify the amount of oil remediated by offshore in-situ burning; - Continue research on alternative methods to combust weathered, emulsified, and viscous oils; and - Continue to fund Ohmsett and research conducted at the facility, including projects related to renewable energy.
+- Develop, test, and evaluate enhanced mechanical recovery technologies; - Refine capabilities to detect and recover oil in and under ice, including testing technological advances in remotely controlled operations to reduce risk to personnel and increase the operational window; - Improve techniques to locate, track, and remove oil during low light conditions; - Investigate enhancements to improve oil separation and demulsification processes; - Optimize the temporary storage and disposal of recovered fluid in remote or harsh environments; - Integrate and institutionalize oil spill response TRLs to the technology development process for projects conducted under the OSRR program; - Investigate options to advance/develop near-real-time data transfer tools for prompt spill response; - Develop tools or methods to determine the efficiency of surface dispersant delivery techniques/systems as a function of spill characteristics; - Better understand the potential effectiveness of chemical dispersants, herders, and surface washing agents in various operational environments; - Develop technology or techniques for optimum application of herders; - Develop tools or methods to improve in situ burning by optimizing the burn efficiency, reducing soot and harmful emissions, and developing innovative and robust ignition systems capable of withstanding extreme weather and harsh environments to expand the window of opportunity in which in-situ burning can be employed; - Develop tools or methods to quantify the amount of oil remediated by offshore in situ burning; - Develop an offshore testing protocol to ready advanced technologies (TRLs 7-8) for commercialization. - Continue research on alternative methods to combust weathered, emulsified, and viscous oils; and - Continue to fund Ohmsett and research conducted at the facility, including projects related to renewable energy.